tychart/BYU-CS-224-LABS/bmpFilter/bmpFilter.md

 # Running the program

-In this lab standard input and standard output are used to pass images to the program and save the filtered image.
+In this project standard input and standard output are used to pass images to the program and save the filtered image.
 Two usage examples:
 ```
 $ ./a.out < ./images/orig-cheese.bmp > threshold-cheese.bmp
 $ ./a.out -g < ./images/orig-cheese.bmp > grayscale-cheese.bmp